 All clergy (deacons, priests and bishops; self supporting and stipendiary) who are licensed in the diocese are required to undergo a regular review, with a consultant of their choice, from the list provided.
-Those in their first year of ordained ministry are exempt, as they have a review process built into their initial year of ministry.
+Those in their first two years of ordained ministry are exempt, as they have a review process built into their initial year of ministry, but third year curates are encouraged to participate.
 Those who have just taken up a new incumbency and are part of the induction process for new incumbents are not reviewed in their first year.

 Ministerial Development Review Consultants are appointed by the bishop for their wisdom and experience.
 They are chosen for their skill at listening to others, summarising and feeding back the information they receive, helping people to set realistic working goals, and helping them deepen their reflection on their ministry.
 They are all church members.
 Many are lay people, using their experience and insights to express the partnership between clergy and laity in the strengthening and development of the Church’s mission.

 Consultants undergo training for this ministry to develop their confidence in using their skills in the context of the scheme.
-They meet together annually with the Bishop to review the process.
+They meet together biennially with the Bishop to review the process.

 The Review is essentially an opportunity for clergy to sit down with someone familiar with their work, for about two hours, and talk about their ministry.
 They will talk about what has gone well over the past year and what has contributed to this.
 They will also consider areas that have been more difficult and whether there are possibilities for action.
 There will be an opportunity to agree some realistic goals for the next year and to identify further support or development needs that might help in the attainment of those goals.

 The interview will be aided by a preparation process, which will provide the background for the discussion.
 This will remain confidential to minister and consultant.
+Part of that preparation is the minister invites between four to six people who experience the minister’s ministry to complete a feedback form (MDR3) and return it to the minister.
+The minister then completes their own questionnaire (MDR2) incorporating any helpful insights from the feedback form, and sends the MDR2 form to the consultant at least ten days before the meeting with the consultant.
 The consultant will be responding in a non-directive way to the agenda presented by the minister and review process.

-At the end of the discussion a summary statement is agreed by the minister and consultant.
-This summary and the development needs forms are all sent to the MDR Administrator.
+At the end of the discussion a summary statement with objectives for the coming two years is agreed by the minister and consultant.
+This objectives form (MDR4) is sent to the MDR Administrator.

 The Ministerial Development Review scheme

-The scheme is based upon an annual review on a three year cycle
+The scheme is based upon biennial review on a two year cycle

-- Outcome objectives can be set for the whole three year cycle
+- Outcome objectives can be set for the whole two year cycle

-- A new consultant will normally be sought for the next three year cycle
+- A new consultant will normally be sought for the next two-year cycle

-- However, flexibility will remain in the scheme for change of consultant, and for postponement of EMR for one or more years where appropriate
+- However, flexibility will remain in the scheme for change of consultant, or occasionally seeing the same consultant over two two-year cycles

 - Episcopal Review will run triennially alongside the cycle, but will not be dependent up it